Mega Millions Winners – The Three Amigos

-The three, self-styled, ‘amigos’ arrived at lottery headquarters along with their financial advisor and opted for the cash option giving them a total of $158 million for their Mega Millions lottery prize.
-After taxes the lottery winners would share between them £105m – or £35m each.
+The three, self-styled, ‘Amigos’ arrived at lottery headquarters along with their financial advisor and opted for the cash option giving them a total of $158 million for their Mega Millions lottery prize.
+After taxes, the lottery winners would share between them £105m – or £35m each.

-Not much is known about the three amigos – and if recent reports are anything to go by, they intend to keep it that way as they are looking to ensure their anonymity is protected following their Mega Millions lottery success.
-What is known is that the group comprises of a woman in her 20’s, a man in his 40’s and another woman in her 50’s.
-The three pooled their money to purchase 20 Mega Millions tickets.
+Not much is known about The Three Amigos – and if recent reports are anything to go by, they intend to keep it that way as they are looking to ensure their anonymity is protected following their Mega Millions lottery success.
+What is known is that the group comprises of a woman in her 20s, a man in his 40s and another woman in her 50s.
+The three pooled their money to purchase 60 Mega Millions tickets.

 The youngest of the group was the ticket holder and on the night of the draw checked the Mega Millions winning numbers immediately: “I had 60 tickets spread across my floor,” she said.
 Once I realized one was a winner, I called my two friends right away.”
 On the night of the draw, one of the winners went to sleep as normal and had forgotten about the lottery.
 She said in a statement.
-"It was around 11:30 p.m., and my phone just kept ringing and ringing."
+"It was around 11:30 p.m. and my phone just kept ringing and ringing."
 It was the two other winners calling to say, "Get dressed.
 We're coming over right now."
 The three then hatched a plan.
-They all signed copies of the ticket, and one of the winners took the ticket to her mother's house to put in her safe.
+They all signed copies of the ticket, and one of the winners took the ticket to her mother's house to put in a safe.

 When they came to claim their portion of the historic Mega Millions jackpot, they were reportedly described as "modest" and "humbled".

-When asked about future plans for their newfound Mega Millions lottery fortune, each of the amigos had different thoughts.
+When asked about future plans for their newfound Mega Millions lottery fortune, each of the Amigos had different thoughts.
 The man has declared that he wants to help his children pay their college expenses as well as buy a house for his sister.
-The woman, aged 20, would like to back pack across Europe and the remaining member of the group has said she would like to “visit Italy’s wine country”.
+The woman, aged 20, would like to backpack across Europe and the remaining member of the group has said she would like to “visit Italy’s wine country”.
 What they all seem to agree on however is that they will take as much financial advice as possible about their Mega Millions jackpot.
 “We watched coverage of the jackpot win this week, just so we could listen to the financial advice the professionals were offering”, said the youngest woman in the group.

 The Director of the Maryland lottery, Stephen Martino, was generous in his praise of the Mega Millions winners.
-“If it can’t be you, these are precisely the people that you would want to see win the lottery” he said.
+“If it can’t be you, these are precisely the people that you would want to see win the lottery,” he said.
 He went on to tell reporters “It’s very gratifying to know that these individuals, who have given so much to the public through the years, have had this wonderful luck.
 It couldn’t have happened to nicer people.”
 And it seems the trio are not the only winners.
 As a result of the Mega Millions lottery win, Maryland will receive $13 million in extra tax revenue to support good causes within the state.